jsuarez314/jsuarez314/README.md

 ### 💻 Physicist and Data Scientist

-- 📉 I'm a PhD in Science-Physics (Astronomy & Cosmology) at Uniandes.
+- 📉 I'm a Professor at Tecnológico de Monterrey & PhD in Science-Physics (Astronomy & Cosmology) at Uniandes.

 - 💬 Ask me about Artificial Intelligence, Astronomy and Cosmology.
 I'm passionate about this.